ameyaamolgore/searchnews/README.md

-# searchnews
-Elegant web app that uses Guardian API to fetch news
+First web app made by me that uses API.
+A search box for the user to enter the text and then gets results from the Guardian News API.
+I did not use any prototyping tools.